wickerlab/memento/README.md

 [![PyPI](https://img.shields.io/pypi/v/memento-ml)](https://pypi.org/project/memento-ml/)
 ![Python versions](https://img.shields.io/pypi/pyversions/memento-ml)

-# Memento
+# MEMENTO

-Memento is a Python library for running computationally expensive experiments.
+`MEMENTO` is a Python library for running computationally expensive experiments.

+Running complex sets of machine learning experiments is challenging and time-consuming due to the lack of a unified framework.
+This leaves researchers forced to spend time implementing necessary features such as parallelization, caching, and checkpointing themselves instead of focussing on their project.
+To simplify the process, we introduce `MEMENTO`, a Python package that is designed to aid researchers and data scientists in the efficient management and execution of computationally intensive experiments.
+`MEMENTO` has the capacity to streamline any experimental pipeline by providing a straightforward configuration matrix and the ability to concurrently run experiments across multiple threads.

-If you need to run a large number of time-consuming experiments Memento can help:
+If you need to run a large number of time-consuming experiments `MEMENTO` can help:

 - Structure your configuration
 - Parallelize experiments across CPUs